Changes to local NHS 'look bad and smell bad' says Nottinghamshire campaign group

 Campaigners claim private companies may have a role on the new Nottingham and Nottinghamshire ICS board that will oversee healthcare in Nottinghamshire.

-They are calling on Cathy McLean, the new chair of the ICS board to commit to banning private companies or people who work for them from making decisions in the local NHS.
+They are calling on Kathy McLean, the new chair of the ICS board, to commit to banning private companies or people who work for them from making decisions in the local NHS.

-KONP protestors raised this issue in Bulwell last year over plans for patients from Springfield Medical Centre in the town to be transferred to The Practice St Albans and Nirmala.

-KONP opposed the plans because they claimed Springfield was being taken over by a company called Operose – which is owned by American insurance firm Centene – which the group says has a bad record when it comes to healthcare.
+But the CCG says there will be no private companies involved in the new set-up.

 Johnbosco Nwogbo, lead campaigner at We Own It, said: “Opening the boardroom doors to private companies who could stand to benefit financially from decisions made by the board about the healthcare available to people in Nottinghamshire looks bad and smells bad.